 Instructors will respond to messages by the next business day.
 Responses tend to be brief.

-Q&A Forum.
-Please post course related questions in the Q&A discussion forum that can be accessed from the discussions area.
-Please keep in mind that posts & replies in this forum are visible to the entire class.
+Discussions.
+Please post course related questions in the weekly discussions that can be accessed from modules.
+Posts & replies in discussions are visible to the entire class.
 If you want help with code, attach your file or post your URL .

 Messages and E-Mail.
 If you have a personal question, please contact your instructor using the Inbox tool within Canvas.
 Instructors receive all Canvas Messages via e-mail.
 Messages are preferred to email because sometimes student emails are filtered as spam.